Shahdhussien/iVolve_OJT/Docker/Docker Compose setup/README.md

-# 📘 Docker Compose Setup for Node.js + PostgreSQL App
+# Lab 16: 📘 Docker Compose Setup for Node.js + PostgreSQL App

 This documentation explains how to set up and run a simple Node.js application connected to a PostgreSQL database using Docker Compose.